axtk/axtk.github.io/translit.md

 ### Underline as a stress mark

 The acute accent _́  is often used as a stress mark over vowels, which would conflict with the diacritic marks on certain characters.
-On the other hand, there is in fact a better alternative: the underline.
+On the other hand, there is a better alternative to the acute as a stress mark: the underline.

 The underline as a stress mark
 - is also immediately perceived as an emphasis mark;